nitad54448/calc_3omega/README.md

 # 3-Omega 3D Surface Fit Analyzer: Explanation

+### Note: a similar program but using linear fit is available in this repository, see it's help file for details.

 ## 1. Introduction

 This document provides a detailed explanation for the "3-Omega 3D Surface Fit Analyzer" web application.
 This tool is designed to analyze experimental data obtained from the 3-omega ($3\omega$) method to determine the thermal conductivity and thermal diffusivity of materials, typically thin films or substrates.